 Both the E-P2 and the E-450 have been discontinued, but can regularly be found used on eBay.
 The E-P2 was replaced by the Olympus E-P3, while the E-450 does not have a direct successor.

-Review summary: Olympus E-P2 vs Olympus E-450
+Review summary: Olympus E-P2 vs E-450

-Arguments in favor of the Olympus PEN E-P2:
+Reasons to prefer the Olympus PEN E-P2:

 - More detail: Offers more megapixels (12.2 vs 10MP) with a 11% higher linear resolution.